flyingmachine/brave-clojure-web/content/read-and-eval.md

 In general, special forms are special because they implement core behavior that can't be implemented with functions.
 For example, when you call a function, each operand gets evaluated.
-With `if`, however, you don't want each operand to be evaluated.
+With `if`, however, you don't want each operand to be evaluated, whereas functions always evaluate each argument.

 Another important special form is `quote`.
-When we introduced lists in the last chapter, we represented them like this:
+You've seen lists represented like this:

 ```clojure
 '(a b c)